RCSchornick/Employee-Tracker/README.md

 NPM install

 ## Usage
 The user can use this repo directly from the command line.
 The user will need to respond to the prompts given in the command line to view their options.
+The repo uses the Inquirer package, MySQL2 package, and the console.table package in order to function.

 ## Contributions
 No other contributers on this repo.